History of Bolivia (1809–1920): The Liberal Party and the rise of tin, 1899–1920

-In 1904 Bolivia finally concluded a peace treaty with Chile under which it officially ceded Bolivia's former territory on the Pacific coast in return for indemnification of US$8.5 million, less the value of the Bolivian section of a new railroad that Chile would construct from La Paz to the Pacific Coast at Arica.
+In 1904, Bolivia finally concluded a peace treaty with Chile, under which it officially ceded Bolivia's former territory on the Pacific coast in return for indemnification of US$8.5 million, less the value of the Bolivian section of a new railroad that Chile would construct from La Paz to the Pacific Coast at Arica.
 The payment was used to expand the transportation system in Bolivia.
-By 1920 most major Bolivian cities were connected by rail.
+By 1920, most major Bolivian cities were connected by rail.

 Liberal governments also changed the seat of government and the nature of church-state relations.
 The presidency and the Congress were moved to La Paz, which became the de facto capital, but the Supreme Court remained in Sucre.
-Liberal presidents canceled the special privileges officially granted to the Roman Catholic Church, in 1905 they legalized public worship by other faiths, and in 1911 they made civil marriage a requirement.
+Liberal presidents canceled the special privileges officially granted to the Roman Catholic Church; in 1905, they legalized public worship by other faiths, and in 1911, they made civil marriage a requirement.

 Perhaps the most significant development of the Liberal era was the dramatic rise of Bolivian tin production.
 Since the colonial period, tin had been mined in the Potosí region; nonetheless, Bolivia historically lacked the transportation system necessary to ship large quantities of tin to European markets.
-The extension of the rail link to Oruro in the 1890s, however, made tin mining a highly profitable business.
+However, the extension of the rail link to Oruro in the 1890s made tin mining a highly profitable business.
 The decline in European tin production also contributed to the Bolivian tin boom at the beginning of the 20th century.
 With the development of huge mines in southern Oruro and northern Potosí, La Paz eclipsed Potosí as the mining industry's financial and service center.

 Tin production in Bolivia came to be concentrated in the hands of Bolivian nationals, although the regimes encouraged foreign investment.
 At first, foreign interests and Bolivians with foreign associations took the major share.
 This changed, however, when Bolivian tin-mining entrepreneurs realized that smelters in competing countries depended on Bolivian tin.
 Simón Patiño was the most successful of these tin magnates.
-Of poor mestizo background, he started as a mining apprentice.
-By 1924 he owned 50% of the national production and controlled the European refining of Bolivian tin.
+He had a poor mestizo background and started as a mining apprentice.
+By 1924, he owned 50% of the national production and controlled the European refining of Bolivian tin.
 Although Patiño lived permanently abroad by the early 1920s, the two other leading tin-mining entrepreneurs, Carlos Aramayo and Mauricio Hochschild, resided primarily in Bolivia.